 The Ohio News Media Foundation awards one $1,500 scholarship each year to three separate students who are enrolled in an Ohio college or university and majoring in journalism or equivalent degree program.
 Applicants are not limited to, but preference will be given to students demonstrating a career commitment to newspaper journalism.

 Ohio Newspaper Women’s Scholarship

-The Ohio Newspapers Foundation awards a $1,500 scholarship to a female student who is enrolled as a junior or senior in an Ohio college or university and majoring in journalism or an equivalent degree program.
-The Ohio Newspaper Women’s Association scholarship fund was transferred to the Ohio Newspapers Foundation in 2004 when ONWA disbanded.
+The Ohio News Media Foundation awards a $1,500 scholarship to a female student who is enrolled as a junior or senior in an Ohio college or university and majoring in journalism or an equivalent degree program.
+The Ohio Newspaper Women’s Association scholarship fund was transferred to the Ohio News Media Foundation in 2004 when ONWA disbanded.

 Harold Douthit Regional Scholarship

 The Ohio News Media Foundation will award a $1,500 scholarship to a student from northern Ohio who is currently enrolled in a journalism or communications degree program at an Ohio college or university.
 The scholarship is named for Harold K. Douthit, founder of Douthit Communications, Inc., Sandusky, and a former president of The Ohio Newspaper Association.